fslev/cucumber-jutils/Readme.md

 ```

 ## 1.2 Java
-Scenario variables can also be set and used directly inside Java code, by injecting the ScenarioVars class.
+Scenario variables can also be set and used directly inside Java code, by injecting the `ScenarioVars.class`.
 Variables defined inside Gherkin files can be used from Java code and vice versa.

 ### ScenarioVars `.put()`, `.putAll()`, `.get()` and `.getAsString()`